cicirello/alpine-plus-plus/README.md

 [![GitHub](https://img.shields.io/github/license/cicirello/alpine-plus-plus)](https://github.com/cicirello/alpine-plus-plus/blob/master/LICENSE)

 ## Summary
-This docker image is motivated by Github-actions implemented primarily with bash and shell utilities, but is also potentially applicable to any use-case where you primarily need bash and GNU tools like gawk, etc, but also want to keep the image size relatively small.
+The alpine-plus-plus Docker image is motivated by Github-actions implemented primarily with bash and shell utilities, but is also potentially applicable to any use-case where you primarily need bash and GNU tools like gawk, etc, as well as git, but also want to keep the image size relatively small.
 Alpine Linux is used as the base image.
 Alone, Alpine almost suits this purpose.
 However, it lacks the bash shell, and commonly used GNU tools such as findutils, gawk, etc. It also lacks git.
 The alpine-plus-plus image adds git, bash, findutils, coreutils, and gawk on top of Alpine Linux.

 ## Docker Tags and Versioning Scheme